 Every class at St. Thomas has Blackboard class site automatically created and all enrolled student accounts are automatically brought in to the class sites.

-Blackboard relies on our student record system (Banner) and on our authentication system (NetID, the same used for UST email).
+Blackboard relies on our student record system (Banner) and on our authentication system.
 This means that if the class is not entered or a student is not enrolled in the student information system (Banner), then the Blackboard resources for that class will not be available for students or faculty.
 Additionally, if students or new faculty do not use their UST username and password they will be unable to log in to Blackboard.

 Accessing Blackboard from a Mobile Device